zigtools/zig-lsp-codegen/README.md

 1. `git clone`
 2. Plop `metaModel.json` in this cloned repo.
 A copy can be found [here](https://github.com/microsoft/vscode-languageserver-node/blob/main/protocol/metaModel.json).
-3. `zig build run -- metaModel.json lsp.zig`
+3. `zig build`
 4. Tada!
-You should now have a `lsp.zig` file that can be used to your heart's content!
+You should now have a `zig-out/artifacts/lsp.zig` file that can be used to your heart's content!
 Enjoy :)